cdfq384903/MonotonicOptimalBinning/README.md

 #### Arguments
 1. **lib_name** <br>
 Default: None <br>
-Suggestion: The library which will be loaded and export split rule. <br>
+Suggestion: The library which is assigned to store the split rule exported by the macro. <br>
-The `lib_name` argument defines the library which will be loaded and export split rule.
-For example, in MainMonotonicFirstBining.sas script you can pass `TMPWOE`, which means that the `%printWithoutCname()` macro will output the files and result table to `TMPWOE` library assigned by `LIBNAME TMPWOE(/home/u60021675/output) ;`.
+The `lib_name` argument defines the library which is assigned to store the split rule exported by the macro.
+For example, in `MainMonotonicFirstBining.sas` script you can pass `TMPWOE`, which means that the `%printWithoutCname()` macro will output the files and result table to `TMPWOE` library assigned by `LIBNAME TMPWOE(/home/u60021675/output) ;`.

 2. **output_file** <br>
 Default: None <br>
 Suggestion: The output file path which will be export split rule. <br>
 The `output_file` argument defines the output file path which will be export split rule.
-For example, in MainMonotonicFirstBining.sas script you can try /home/u60021675/output/, which means the exportSplitRule macro will export split rule on /home/u60021675/output/.
+For example, in `MainMonotonicFirstBining.sas` script you can try `/home/u60021675/output/`, which means the `%exportSplitRule()` macro will export the split rule to "/home/u60021675/output/" directory.
+Note that you DON'T need to quote the direction.

 #### Output
 The output of `%exportSplitRule()` macro.
-It shows the binning split rule which was discretized.
 <p align="center">
   <img src="https://github.com/cdfq384903/MonotonicOptimalBinning/blob/main/doc/snapshot/exportSplitRule.jpg" alt=""/>
 </p>

 ### Clear useless data table
-The code below shows the execution of the cleanBinsDetail macro with recommended parameters. <br>
+`%cleanBinsDetail()` macro example: <br>

 ```
 %cleanBinsDetail(bins_lib);